 In addition, excessive consumption of berberine can lead to diarrhea, stomach cramps.
 It is the same if you consume it without meals.

 Berberine is hypoglycemic.
-Heavy berberine intake can therefore lead to hypoglycemia.
+A high consumption of berberine can therefore lead to hypoglycemia.
 So ask your doctor for advice if you want to use it in your treatments.

 30% of people with diabetes go through depression and 10% have major depression.